 NEW SET OF POLICIES APRIL 2023

-A downloadable Community Infection Prevention and Control (IPC) Policy which can be adopted as a Policy by your organisation is available below.
-Alternatively, a complete set of IPC Policies for Care Home settings is available to purchase @ £89.99, including postage – details can be found on the flyer and resource order form.
+A downloadable Community Infection Prevention and Control (IPC) Policy which can be adopted by your organisation is also available below.
+Alternatively, a complete set of IPC Policies is available to purchase @ £89.99, including postage – details can be found on the flyer and resource order form.

 Updated: 03/05/2023H&SC Order Form